fuse-box/fuse-box/docs/development/plugins.md

 If you have a custom language that you transform beforehand and then want to feed the javascript for analysis, that would be right event

-If you have a custom extension `.foo` follow the examble below
+If you have a custom extension `.foo` follow the example below

 ```ts
 ctx.ict.on('assemble_before_analysis', props => {